 Then click on the quality adjustment here:

-2. Reset your router or modem.
+2. If you're on a PC, reset your router or modem.
 This action can help to refresh your connection and improve playback performance.
 Disconnect the power cord of your modem or router, wait 30 seconds, and then reconnect it.

-3. Make sure you are using the latest version of your browser for optimal performance.
+3. Make sure you are using the latest version of your browser (or operating system on your phone) for optimal performance.

-4. Close or disable apps especially if you're on a mobile device.
+4. Close or disable apps, especially if you're on a mobile device.
 Keeping too many applications open can make everything run slower, including video playback.
-Make sure that you completely close or disable the apps instead of just minimizing the windows.
+Completely close or disable the apps instead of just minimizing the windows.

-5. Refresh your cache.
+5. Refresh your cache on your web browser.
 This action can help with many different issues, including playback.
 Learn more here.